Regulating Greed Over Time in Multi-Armed Bandits: Algorithms for regulating greed over time

-In Algorithm \ref{Algorithm::epsilon_threshold} we present a variation of the $\varepsilon$-greedy algorithm of \citet[]{auer2002finite}, in which a threshold $z$ has been introduced in order to regulate greed.
-An optimal threshold $z$ can also be estimated by running the algorithm on past data and by evaluating the one that gives the lowest regret.
-At each turn $t$, when the rewards are ``high" (i.e., the $G(t)$ multiplier is above the threshold $z$) the algorithm exploits the best arm found so far, that is, arm $j$ with the highest mean estimate given in equation \eqref{mean_estimator}.
-When the rewards are ``low" (i.e., the $G(t)$ multiplier is under the threshold $z$), the algorithm will explore with probability $\varepsilon_t = \min\left\{1,\frac{km}{\tilde{t}}\right\}$ an arm at random (each arm has probability $1/m$ of being selected).
-The number $\tilde{t}$ counts how many times the multiplier function has been under the threshold up to time $t$, while the constant $k$ is greater than $10$ and such that $k > \frac{4}{\min_j \Delta_j}$.
-The reason of this choice is clear by looking at the expression of $\beta_j(\tilde{t})$ which is a bound on the probability of considering incorrectly a suboptimal arm $j$ being the best choice.
-By setting the parameter $k$ accordingly, we can ensure the logarithmic bound on the expected cumulative regret over the number of rounds (because the $\varepsilon_t$ are $\theta\left(1/t\right)$ and their sum over time is logarithmically bounded, while the $\beta_j(\tilde{t})$ term is $o\left(1/\tilde{t}\right)$).
+In Algorithm \ref{Algorithm::epsilon_threshold} we present the $\varepsilon$-z greedy algorithm, a variation of the $\varepsilon$-greedy algorithm of \citet[]{auer2002finite}, in which a threshold $z$ has been introduced in order to regulate greed.
+This is the simplest method we know that would allow regulating greed over time.
+It has the disadvantage of adding one more parameter $z$, though we usually choose the heuristic of $z$ being 75\% of the maximum of $G(t)$.
+A good value for $z$ can also be estimated by running the algorithm on past data and by finding the one that gives the lowest regret.
+At each turn $t$, when the rewards are ``high'' (i.e., the $G(t)$ multiplier is above the threshold $z$) the algorithm exploits the best arm found so far, that is, arm $j$ with the highest mean estimate as defined in Equation \eqref{mean_estimator}.
+When the rewards are ``low'' (i.e., the $G(t)$ multiplier is under the threshold $z$), the algorithm will explore an arm at random (each arm having probability $1/m$ of being selected) with probability $\varepsilon_t = \min\left\{1,km / \tilde{t}\right\}$, where $\tilde{t}$ counts how many times the multiplier function has been under the threshold up to time $t$, and $k$ is a constant greater than $10$ and such that $k > 4/(\min_j \Delta_j^2)$.
+The examples in Figure \ref{Figure::z_examples} show how the threshold $z$ (in green) determines which turns are in the high reward periods (region in yellow, when $G(t)\geq z$ we want to be greedy) or in the low reward periods ($G(t)$ < $z$, where we balance exploration and exploitation).

 \RestyleAlgo{boxruled}